zacjszewczyk/model-schema/README.md

 ## Usage

-Check out example_incremental_export.py for a guided walkthrough.
-That script trains several models, serialises each one, and emits a single JSON file containing every manifest.
+Check out `example.py` for a guided walkthrough.
+That script trains several models, serializes each one, and emits a single JSON file containing every manifest.

 ```
 from model_schema import ModelManifest, validate_manifest